EmotiBit/EmotiBit_Docs/Getting_Started.md

 # ELECTRICAL SHOCK WARNING
 EmotiBit should NEVER be worn while electrically connected to any device that's attached to A/C wall power.
-Connecting EmotiBit USB or any other pin to another device can be a shock risk hazzard and should ONLY be done when EmotiBit is NOT in physical contact with the body.
+Connecting EmotiBit USB or any other pin to another device can be a shock risk hazard and should ONLY be done when EmotiBit is NOT in physical contact with the body.

 # Stack, Sense and Stream